kroxiksut/django-152fz-consent/docs/cookies/en/invariants.md

 ## Server database - source of truth

 - the cookie decision is stored on the server;
-- the anonymous script is stored in the database with a token;
+- the anonymous record is stored in the database with a token;
-- Once logged in, anonymous entries can be linked to the user.
+- once logged in, anonymous records can be linked to the user.

 ## Replay and `outdated` are different mechanisms